Eyongtarh/Ekpaw-Spicies/README.md

 ## Instruction to use the app

 ### Features:
-The user must enter a choice in the menu section where there are three options to choice one at a time which are:
+The user must enter a choice in the menu section where there are three options as follows:
 - To input new data.
 - To display existing data.
 - To exit.
-* if user enters a wrong number a wrong message will appear.
+* if user enters a wrong number, a wrong message will appear.
 Appearance of menu page is shown below:
 ![](assets/images/menu.png)